Net Zero Compare

 Penalties for Non-Compliance

-• Exclusion from procurement procedures.
+• Exclusion from a tender.

 Examples of Known Violations